-Germination Effect of Slow Release Pelletized Edible Essential Oils on Cowpea Seed Bruchid, Callosobruchus maculatus (F.) (Coleoptera: Chrysomelidae) Infesting ome Legume Grains
+Germination Effect of Slow Release Pelletized Edible Essential Oils on Cowpea Seed Bruchid, Callosobruchus maculatus (F.) (Coleoptera: Chrysomelidae) Infesting Some Legume Grains

 Abstract

-The evaluation of insecticidal efficacy of three slow release pelletized edible essential oils extracted from clove, West African Black pepper and Ginger on the bean bruchid, Callosobruchus maculatus infesting some legumes (Cowpea, Soya bean, Pigeon pea, Lima bean and Bambara nut).
+The evaluation of insecticidal efficacy of three slow release pelletized edible essential oils extracted from clove, West African Black pepper, and Ginger on the bean bruchid, Callosobruchus maculatus infesting some legumes (Cowpea, Soya bean, Pigeon pea, Lima bean and Bambara nut).
 The research was carried out under laboratory conditions in the Faculty of Agriculture Nasarawa State University, Keffi, Nigeria.
 Evaluation of the SRPEEOs on germinability tests was carried out as Treatment before and Treatment after Infestations [TBI and TAI], respectively.
-Treatment consist of using SRPEEOs at the rate of 0.25, 0.5, 0.75, 1.0 g/5 g legumes with the control (0) and replicated three times and in a complete randomized block design.
-Data analyses was carried out using Statistix 10 analytical package in a two-way factorial analysis.
-All data were transformed before analyses.
+Treatment consisted of using SRPEEOs at the rates of 0.25, 0.5, 0.75, 1.0 g/5 g legumes, with the control (0), replicated three times in a complete randomized block design.
+Data analyses were carried out using Statistix 10 analytical package in a two-way factorial analysis.
+All data were transformed before analysis.
 The result of the germinability effect of three SRPEEOs on the legumes showed no adverse effect on germination (12.22 – 83.33%) and differs significantly (P≤0.05) when compared to the control (0.00% - 10.00%) on TAI, while that for TBI was (27.28 – 93.33%) which also differed significantly when compared to the control (0.00% - 21.11%).
 The SRPEEOs used as Treatment before and treatment after Infestations (TBI & TAI) were observed not to have adverse effect on legume seeds in term of germinability from C. maculatus infestation.

-Keywords: germinability, legumes, slow release pelletized edible essential oils, Treatment before infestation and treatment after infestations.
+Keywords: germinability, legumes, slow release pelletized edible essential oils, treatment before infestation, and treatment after infestation.

 INTRODUCTION

-Legumes or pulses belong to the family of Fabaceae and consist of three subfamilies namely Faboideae, Mimosoideae and Caesa1phinioidae.
+Legumes or pulses belong to the family of Fabaceae and consist of three subfamilies namely Faboideae, Mimosoideae and Caesalphinioidae.
 It is a dehiscent plant that is ranked as the third largest family of angiosperms composed of more than 20000 species and 750 genera (Cakir et al., 2019).Legumes have accompanied farmers since the Neolithic revolution, from the very onset of farming practices by mankind (Huebbe and Rimbach, 2020).
 Hancock (2012) reported that legumes were domesticated alongside grasses as early as 10,000 years ago.
-Among the earliest domesticated legume crops were chickpea (Cicer arietinum) garden pea (Pisum sativum) and lentil (Lens culinaris) (Sprent, 2009; Hancock 2012; Smýkal et al., 2015).
+Among the earliest domesticated legume crops were chickpea (Cicer arietinum), garden pea (Pisum sativum), and lentil (Lens culinaris) (Sprent, 2009; Hancock, 2012; Smýkal et al., 2015).
 The domestication of other important legumes followed later on in different regions of the world, for example, soybean (Glycine max) in East Asia (Sedivy et al,.
-2017), Azuki bean (Vigna angularis) in West Asia (Lee, 2012) or common bean (Phaseolus vulgaris) in Mesoamerica (Lopez et al., 2013).
+2017), Azuki bean (Vigna angularis) in West Asia (Lee, 2012), or common bean (Phaseolus vulgaris) in Mesoamerica (Lopez et al., 2013).

-In agriculture, the pulses fami1y (Fabaceae) is second in importance only to cerea1s (Poaceae) (Maphosa and Jideani, 2017) based on an area of harvested land and total world production, with more than 650 million tons of grain legumes produced on 240 million ha as at 2011 (FAOSTAT, 2016).
+In agriculture, the pulses family (Fabaceae) is second in importance only to cereals (Poaceae) (Maphosa and Jideani, 2017) based on an area of harvested land and total world production, with more than 650 million tons of grain legumes produced on 240 million ha as at 2011 (FAOSTAT, 2016).
 Grain legumes provide one-third of plant protein and a similar proportion of the vegetable oil used for human consumption (Graham and Vance, 2003).
-The amino acid composition of legumes complement that of cereals and root crops (Wang et al., 2003), Legumes are also important forage crops in temperate and tropical regions (Singh et al., 2019).
+The amino acid composition of legumes complements that of cereals and root crops (Wang et al., 2003).
+Legumes are also important forage crops in temperate and tropical regions (Singh et al., 2019).
 Legumes provide essential minerals for the consumer (Grusak, 2002).
 The growth of agriculture based economies of the world depends on the sustained supply of quality seed (World Bank, 2023).